carmeliasani/carmeliasani/README.md

 ## Hi there, I'm Nurcarmelia Aiesya !👋
+- 🎓 First-year Bachelor of Computer Science (Bioinformatics).
-- First year Bioinformatics student from Universiti Teknologi Malaysia
+- 🏫 Studying at Universiti Teknologi Malaysia.

+## 💻 About me
+- 🌱 Currently studying **Bioinformatics** as part of my Computer Science degree

 <!--